 Ulster University and Dublin City University (DCU) are pioneering the development of new technology as part of a €5 million research project that aims to significantly increase survival rates of patients with cardiovascular disease – the world’s leading cause of death and disability.

 With treatment for cardiovascular disease costing the EU almost €200 billion annually, the revolutionary PATHway project aims to reduce recovery times and increase survival rates by changing lifestyle focused behaviours and empowering patients to take control of their treatment at home.
 The world-first technology is being developed by Ulster University and DCU in conjunction with European medical and industry partners.
 The research is being funded by the European Horizon 2020 programme.

 It will enable patients to track, monitor and personalise their recovery, using internet-enabled, sensor-based tracking and analysis.
 The collaboration is part of a 20 year partnership between both universities which aims to maximise research outcomes across the island of Ireland.

-Professor Jim McLaughlin, Director of the Engineering Research Institute at Ulster University and its Nanotechnology and Integrated Bioengineering Centre, said: “For cardiovascular disease patients, two of the most important steps towards recovery are feeling in control and taking an active, decision making role in treatment options.
+Professor Jim McLaughlin, Director of the Engineering Research Institute at Ulster University and its Nanotechnology and Integrated Bioengineering Centre, said: “For cardiovascular disease patients, two of the most important steps towards recovery are feeling in

 “Traditional hospital based treatments can be isolating and uptake of current community based rehabilitation and structured exercise programmes is typically very low, leading to poor patient outcomes.